Probing QCD Phase Structure by Baryon Multiplicity Distribution: Lee--Yang zero structure

+In Ref.\cite{NN-JHEP2012} it is shown that two widely used methods, the multi-parameter reweighting and Taylor expansion, are consistent for the EoS and number density up to $\mu_q/T \sim$ 0.8 and for number susceptibility up to $\mu_q/T \sim$ 0.6.
+This implies that the current lattice QCD calculation should not be considered reliable in the higher density regions.
+In the right panel of Fig.\ref{Fig:LYZ-B1950}, the circle corresponding to $|\xi| = \exp(-3\mu_q/T)$ with $\mu_q/T=0.6$ is displayed.

-Note that, because the $Z_n$ obtained in the confinement region suffer from significant noise, the LYZ diagram should be considered qualitative.
-However, despite this, distinctive differences between Figs.\ref{Fig:LYZ-B1950} and \ref{Fig:LYZ-B1850} are apparent.
-At $T \sim 1.2T_c$, a line of zero accumulation appears at $\arg (\xi) = \pm \pi/3$, which indicates a Roberge-Weiss (RW) phase transition.
+Because the $Z_n$ obtained in the confinement region suffer from significant noise, the LYZ diagram should be considered qualitative.
+However, despite this, distinctive differences are observed above and below the confinement/deconfinement transition temperature.
+At $T \sim 1.2T_c$, a line of the zero accumulation appears at $\arg (\xi) = \pm \pi/3$, which is consistent with the Roberge-Weiss (RW) phase transition.
+Of course, in order to confirm this is a real RW phase transition, we must go to large volume (large $N_{max}$) and check that zeros are accumulated.

-Roberge and Weiss discuss the regions of pure imaginary chemical potential, and find that at $\mbox{Im}(\mu)/T=\pi/3 + 2k\pi/3$ ($k=0, 1$), a phase transition occurs for $T\ge T_{\rm RW}$\cite{RobWei}.
-By using the same lattice setup as that used in the present study, the quantity $T_{\rm RW}$ was estimated to be around $1.1 T_c$ \cite{NNImag}.
-This phase transition exerts a clear effect on the LYZ diagram in Fig.\ref{Fig:LYZ-B1950} where the temperature $T \sim 1.2T_c$.
-However, no such effect appears in Fig.\ref{Fig:LYZ-B1850}, where the temperature is close to $T_c$.
+Roberge and Weiss discussed the regions of pure imaginary chemical potential, and found that at $\mbox{Im}(\mu)/T=\pi/3 + 2k\pi/3$ ($k=0, 1$), a phase transition occurs for $T\ge T_{\rm RW}$ \cite{RobWei}.
+The transition is the first-order transition above $T_{\rm RW}$, and it is easy to detect at experiments.
+See Ref.\cite{DElia-Sanfilippe2009} for detailed discussions on the order of the RW phase transition.
+See Refs.\cite{Kouno2009,Nagata2015} for more detailed discussion how to occur the Roberge-Weisse phase transition.

+Using the same lattice setup as that in the present study, the quantity $T_{\rm RW}$ was estimated to be approximately $1.1 T_c$ \cite{NNImag}.
+This phase transition exerts a clear effect on the LYZ diagram at $T \sim 1.2T_c$, while no such effect appears at $T \lesssim T_c$.

+The fugacity, $\xi$, on the unit circle stands for the pure imaginary chemical potential.
+The relation between the pure imaginary, zero and real chemical potential are discussed in Refs.\cite{Thies2007, Skokov2011b}.

+In the left panel of Fig.\ref{Fig:LYZ-Star200}, we check the volume dependence by plotting $8^3\times 4$ and $10^3\times 4$ cases; here $N_{max}$ is chosen so that $N_{max}/V$ is approximately the same for $V=10^3$ and $8^3$.
+In this simulation, $N_{max}/V \sim 1.7\mbox{ fm}^{-3}$, i.e., in a cube with one $fm$ on a side, up to $3\times1.7$ quarks are included.
+See Ref.\cite{Morita2013}, where the authors estimate $N_{max}/\sqrt{V}$ for obtaining reliable results as a function of the temperature based on the quark-meson model.